huntereby/huntereby/README.md

 <p align="right">
   <img align="right" width="18%"src="./dummy.png"/>
 </p>
 I'm an MD/PhD candidate at the University of Toledo specializing in bioinformatics, clinical epidemiology, and translational research.
-While I work in the Cognitive Disorders Research Lab un Dr. Robert McCullumsmith, my main thesis focus in on developing a biomarker to predict renal transplant rejection prior to transplantatin.
+While I work in the Cognitive Disorders Research Lab under Dr. Robert McCullumsmith, my main thesis focus in on developing a biomarker to predict renal transplant rejection prior to transplantation.
 I work with large-scale cohort data platforms like TriNetX, using R to drive discovery at the interface of medicine and data science.

 I am currently part of the Cognitive Disorders Research Lab at UToledo, where I focus on integrating computational tools to better understand neurological outcomes and healthcare disparities.